13 Days: [ST-Walk7] Tasmania & the Overland Track

 (Day 4) - Taxi from Launceston Airport to Hotel (pay as go)

-Travel by taxi from the airport to your vacation accommodation. (as per your own arrangements, pay as you go).
+Travel by taxi or ride share from the airport to your vacation accommodation (as per your own arrangements, pay as you go).
+Uber is available in most major cities.

 Make your way from the Airport Baggage Claim area to the Taxi Stand.
 Taxi’s are available on demand.
 Pay as you go.